kubevirt/kubevirtci/cluster-provision/images/vm-image-builder/README.md

 - qemu-img
 - virt-install

+To cross build for the Arm64 image on x86_64 machines, the following RPM needs to be installed:
+- qemu-system-aarch64

 ## Quickstart: Build and publish an existing containerdisk

 Choose one of the configuration directories in this folder which you want to